Madison Park (Charlotte neighborhood)

 Madison Park, a neighborhood in Charlotte, North Carolina, United States, is primarily made up of single-family and multi-family residential homes.
 It is commonly referred to as the Montford/Madison Park/Park Road Shopping Center area; acknowledged in a 2018 survey of more than 5,000 Charlotte residents.
 The zip-codes that make up Madison Park include 28217, 28210, and 28209.
 The neighborhood is located between South Boulevard, East Woodlawn Road, Park Road, and slightly extends beyond Tyvola Road.
 It has a Neighborhood Association, whereby the board of directors help determine the neighborhood boundaries.

 Madison Park hosts one of the largest National Night Out events in Charlotte; their 8th hosting on August 2, 2011 estimated over 1,000 residents.
 The latest event occurred August 6, 2019.

 History

-Madison Park was developed almost 60 years ago in the late 1950s, as one of the first post-World War II neighborhoods in Charlotte.
-It consists of brick, ranch-style homes and was originally catered to middle-class family.
+Madison Park was developed 70 years ago in the mid to late 1950s, as one of the first post-World War II neighborhoods in Charlotte.
+It consists of brick, ranch-style homes and was originally catered to the middle-class family.
 Today, a mix of original homes and other styles such as cape cods, split levels and mid-century modern can be found.